 What does information security mean according to ISO 27001?

 ISO 27001 is the international standard for information security.
-The standard helps organizations of all sizes systematically establish and maintain information security.
-Important to know: ISO 27001 does not tell you exactly what technical products to use.
-The standard lays down what you must arrange process-wise and organization-wise to identify, control and continuously improve risks.
-This is done through an ISMS (Information Security Management System).
-With a good ISMS you can demonstrate that you take information security seriously - that works both internally and towards customers and clients.
+The standard helps organizations of all sizes to set up and maintain information security in a pragmatic way.
+Important to know: ISO 27001 does not specify exactly which technical products you should use.
+The standard specifies what you need to arrange in terms of processes and organization in order to identify and manage risks and continuously improve.
+This is done via an ISMS (Information Security Management System).
+With a good ISMS, you can demonstrate that you take information security seriously, both internally and towards customers and clients.

 The three pillars of ISO 27001

-ISO 27001 rests on three core principles: confidentiality, integrity and availability.
-Confidentiality means that only authorized people have access to information.
+ISO 27001 is based on three key principles: Availability, Integrity, and Confidentiality.
+These are also known as the AIC criteria.
+Availability means that information is accessible when needed.
 Integrity means that information remains complete and accurate.
-Availability means that information is accessible when needed.
-By applying these principles in policies, processes and technical measures, you make information security structurally and practically feasible.
-An information security certification shows that these principles are not just on paper, but actually work in daily practice.
+Confidentiality means that only authorized persons have access to information.
+By applying these principles in policy, processes, and technical measures, you make information security structural and practically feasible.
+An information security certification shows that these principles are not just on paper, but also work in daily practice.

 Why an ISO 27001 certification is valuable